 2. Your ex mother-in-law.

-You probably weren’t her favorite while you were married, so why would she like the woman who is divorcing her son?
+Why would she like the woman who is divorcing her son?
 Even if he was the one who initiated the divorce, and even if he left you for someone else, the mom almost always sides with her son.
 Not that we can blame a mom, but it’s pretty sad to me how some mother-in-laws can dump their daughter-in-laws so quickly.
 It’s a horrible feeling to know the love was so conditional, and I feel for you if that is the case.
+My advice is to try not to take it personally.
+I know that sounds crazy, but when it comes to divorce, blood is thicker than water every time.
+Also, keep in mind that your ex MIL might be afraid that her son will be upset if she’s friends with you.
+He may have even told her not to talk to you.

 3. Any woman who ever had a crush on your ex.